Rough Justice (Bananarama song)

-"Rough Justice" is a song by English girl group Bananarama.
+"Rough Justice" is a song by the English girl group Bananarama.
 It was co-written by group members Sara Dallin, Siobhan Fahey, and Keren Woodward and the writing-production duo Jolley & Swain who also produced the song.
 The song was released in May 1984 as the third single from their self-titled second album.

 Song topic and reception

 The song is one of several composed by Bananarama at the time which lyrically addressed "serious" topics.
 The song was written about Thomas "Kidso" Reilly, the band's road manager and brother of Fahey's boyfriend Jim Reilly (drummer of the Northern Irish punk band Stiff Little Fingers), who was shot and killed by a British soldier in Belfast in August 1983.
 Although the music was upbeat, the heavy lyrical content did not prove to be as successful as their prior single ("Robert De Niro's Waiting...").
 It peaked at number 23 on the UK Singles Chart.
 In Australia, the song failed to chart and it was not released as a single in the United States.

 "Rough Justice" was remixed slightly from its album version when released as a single, most notably in the track's introduction.